 Food Service/School Nutrition Director Report

 Each year, the District/area Food Service/School Nutrition Director shall assess the school nutrition program and issue a written report to parents, the Board, and school-based decision making councils by a date specified by the Superintendent/designee.
-The annual report shall include:
+The annual report shall include requirements specified by state and federal regulations.

-An evaluation of compliance with the National School Breakfast/Lunch program;

-An evaluation of the availability of contracted fast foods or foods sold through commercial vendors;

-A review of access to foods and beverages sold outside the National School Breakfast/Lunch program, including vending machines, school stores, canteens and a la carte cafeteria sales;

-A list of foods and beverages available to students, noting the nutritional value of those foods and beverages; and

-Recommendations for improving the school nutrition environment.
+References:

+702 KAR 6:090

+7 C.F.R.
+245.6

 Explanation: Per communication with KDE, officials enabled to process and act on free and reduced applications are not strictly dictated by title in law and regulation but must have a “need to know”.
 These officials should be consistent with those designated in the application and agreement entered into with KDE.
 To allow flexibility, this A.P. uses a definition of “authorized school official”, however districts have the option to specify an appropriate official authorized under the application and agreement. also, districts may have schools that participate in the Community eligibility provision (cep) while others participate in the free and reduced Price lunch program. this form addresses guidelines for both of those programs.